 “When bitcoin was created by Satoshi Nakamoto, the software was actually completed before the whitepaper reproduced in Appendix A was written.
 Satoshi wanted to make sure it worked before writing about it.”

 Want to learn more about crypto marketing?
 Check out our weekly cryptocurrency marketing newsletter.
-It’s full of helpful, actionable tips and strategies to grow your brand in the cannabis industry.
+It’s full of helpful, actionable tips and strategies to grow your brand in the crypto industry.